Tickler # 3: The Twitch Concert Ukulele was designed from scratch by Amy Crehore.

 Awards from WESTAF, Communication Arts, American Illustration, Society of Illustrators (NYC and L.A.), plus more.

 Amy Crehore was a top art pick in the Village Voice July 2008 and Metromix L.A.
 Feb 2009.
 Inked Magazine ran a print feature with an interview of Amy Crehore Feb.
 2009.
 Amy is the creator of "Little Pierrot" and "Monkey Love" series paintings and "Tickler" ukuleles.
-Amy's "Dreamgirls and Ukes" solo show took place in Los Angeles, CA. She has been regularly featured on boingboing.net.
+Amy's "Dreamgirls and Ukes" solo show took place at Thinkspace in Los Angeles, CA. She has been regularly featured on boingboing.net.
 Seen in Juxtapoz, Inked Magazine, American Illustration and Communication Arts Magazine.
-Matt Lauer featured her illustrative art on the Today Show.
+Matt Lauer featured her illustrative art on the Today Show and her double portrait of Jewel and Alanis Morrisette was chosen for Rolling Stone: The Illustrated Portraits book.